stephen-bunn/facelift/docs/source/usage/drawing-on-frames.rst

 ~~~~~~~~~~~~~~~~~~

 If you don't actually want to utilize the bounding box as a container, and instead want
-to use it as basically just a big reference to start OpenCV's default text drawing, you
+to use it as basically just a big reference to start OpenCV_'s default text drawing, you
 can set ``allow_overflow`` to ``True``.